 S.E.
 Cupp: Nikki Haley is not here for your sexism, White House.
 Now I’m not prone to cry sexism, I don’t do it often or lightly, but there’s no other word to describe the way President Trump and his advisors have treated a woman who is arguably his strongest, most competent, and effective cabinet official.
 U.N. ambassador Nikki Haley was not only hung out to dry by the Trump Administration, she was then dismissed, and head patted by and old boys’ club advisor, who thought he could.
 And it was shameful.

 Tim Donner: Again, that is not a leftist, but a self-proclaimed conservative, S.E.
 Cupp on CNN.
 As the dwindling ranks of never Trump Republicans carry on their beat down on Trump with impunity believing there will be no price to pay among the grassroots and party faithful in the years ahead.
 But when you’re a conservative or Republican who detests a Republican president, take note George Will and Bill Crystal, and S.E.
-Cupp, and your fellow never Trump travelers, there will be no place to run, and no place to hide.We value your comments!
-Please weigh in on our comment section below.
+Cupp, and your fellow never Trump travelers, there will be no place to run, and no place to hide.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com